 You will find many beautiful stencils to use on your art pole.
 Personally, stencils hate me.
 Seriously, and I have tried every method out there to prevent bleeding – just could not get it work on lumpy, bumpy wood.

 However, if you have the touch required to make good use of stencils, they can help you create a beautiful design in a short time.

 Tracing worked better for me.
 After printing out some simple designs on paper, the back was coated with pencil lead.

-Then, I could trace over the image and leave a slight imprint on the bee garden pole.
+Then, I could trace over the image and leave a slight imprint on the wooden pole.
 From there you can proceed with painting and outlining as you wish.

 Painted Garden Art Pole (Bee Theme)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.Read my Disclosure.

 - Prepping the wooden pool.
 Most likely, the pole chosen will have some cracks.
 Take the time to fill any major cracks with wood filler.After drying for the required time, use sandpaper to smooth off excess wood filler and other major wood imperfections.